 On the theoretical front, the statistical learning theory for vector-valued functions suggests that estimating the generalization ability of algorithms is key to understanding the factors that affect their performance and developing ways to improve them \cite{bartlett2002rademacher}.
-The statistical learning theories for special cases of vector-valued functions (e.g. multi-class classification and multi-label learning) have, by now, been well developed \cite{cortes2013multi,lei2015multi,yu2014large}.
+The statistical learning theories for special cases of vector-valued functions (e.g. multi-class classification and multi-label learning) have, by now, been well-developed \cite{cortes2013multi,yu2014large,lei2019data}.
 For instance, the convergence rates of the generalization error bounds for multi-class classification and multi-label learning are $\mathcal{O}(K/\sqrt{n})$ and $\mathcal{O}(1/\sqrt{n})$, respectively, where $K$ is the size of the vector-valued output and $n$ is the number of labeled samples.
-However, despite its importance, theoretical properties for vector-valued functions has been only scarcely studied.
-While theoretical results from recent works \cite{cortes2016structured,maurer2016vector} can be extended to learn the statistical performance of vector-valued functions, using the contraction inequality to estimate the global Rademacher complexity of the estimators, the convergence rates of their bounds are at best $\mathcal{O}(1/\sqrt{n}).$
+However, despite its importance, theoretical properties for vector-valued functions have been only scarcely studied.
+Theoretical results from recent works \cite{cortes2016structured,maurer2016vector,wu2021fine} on vector-valued functions employed the contraction inequality to estimate the global Rademacher complexity of the estimators, while the rates of their bounds are at best $\mathcal{O}(1/\sqrt{n}).$